-Mor Gabriel Monastery (Deyrulumur Monastery) Mor Gabriel Monastery (Deyrulumur Monastery ) is located 23 kilometers southeast of Midyat town of Mardin Province.
-The monastery was founded in 397 by Mor Shmu'el (Samuel) and his student Mor Shem'un (Simon).
-In tradition, Shem'un had a dream where an angel commanded him to build a house of prayer with three stones.
-When he awoke, he went to the spot and found one of the angels already placed it there.
-At this spot is where Mor Gabriel Monastery was built by them.
-The monastery became a powerful location and by the 6th century had grown to have over 1000 monks.
-The monastery gained donations from even Roman emperors, such as Arcadius, Honorius, Theodosius II and Anastasius.
-In the 7th century, locals changed the name of Monastery to Monastery of St. Gabriel who had lived in a nearby cave and was famous for his ascetic life.
-In the 14th century 440 monks were killed by Mongols in this monastery.
-In 1991, the remains of monks killed by Timur (Tamerlane) were found in caves underneath the monastery, dated to the year 1401.
-Mor Gabriel Monastery is a monastery set in beautiful gardens and orchards.
-It was built to protect the Syriac Orthodox religion, while at the same time providing schooling for locals and ordaining new monks.
+Mor Gabriel Monastery (Deyrulumur Monastery) Mor Gabriel Monastery, also known as Deyrulumur Monastery, is situated 23 kilometers southeast of Midyat town in Mardin Province.
+Its establishment dates back to 397, when Mor Shmu'el (Samuel) and his disciple Mor Shem'un (Simon) founded it.
+According to tradition, Shem'un had a dream where an angel instructed him to construct a house of prayer using three stones.
+Upon waking up, he went to the designated spot and found one of the stones already placed there.
+This is where Mor Gabriel Monastery was built by the two.
+Over time, the monastery became a significant center of influence, with more than 1000 monks by the 6th century.
+Donations from Roman emperors such as Arcadius, Honorius, Theodosius II, and Anastasius contributed to its growth.
+In the 7th century, the locals renamed the monastery to the Monastery of St. Gabriel, after a nearby cave where Gabriel had lived and was renowned for his ascetic lifestyle.
+Unfortunately, the monastery also saw its share of tragedy.
+In the 14th century, 440 monks were killed by the Mongols.
+In 1991, the remains of monks who were killed by Timur (Tamerlane) were discovered in caves beneath the monastery, dating back to the year 1401.
+Mor Gabriel Monastery is situated amidst stunning gardens and orchards.
+It was established to safeguard the Syriac Orthodox faith, while also providing education to the locals and ordaining new monks.